 Discard the Cord Blood, Umbilical Cord and Placenta

 Following the birth of your baby, the cord blood, umbilical cord and placenta will be disposed of with other medical waste.
-If you opt not to donate or store the cord blood, this valuable resource will not be available to help people in the future.
+If you opt not to store the cord blood, this valuable resource will not be available to help people in the future.

 When You Come to the Hospital

-You will be asked if you are donating, banking cord blood privately or discarding the cord blood.
+You will be asked if you are banking cord blood privately or discarding the cord blood.
 If you had your blood work done before coming to the hospital, please let the nurses know.

 Cord Blood Banks